SmartMeshFoundation/Photon/docs/contract_spec.md

 - Channel tokens are able to be entrusted to contract, any one of both participants has the ability to withdraw from contract after channels are settled.
 - Contract must support smart locks.
 - Signature messages must be non malleable.
-- Contract should support SmartRaiden Monitoring Service, to ensure assets safety when nodes offline.
+- Contract should support Photon Monitoring Service, to ensure assets safety when nodes offline.

 ## Data Structure
 This new contract adds support for EIP191 standard, in all signed data exists EIP191 string and its length, which is `"\x19Ethereum Signed Message:\n" + len(message)`.
 Proofs below are presumed to contain EIP191 string and length.